 The Sun Microsystems of Canada Scholarship in Computational Science was developed to encourage research in the broad areas of computational science, computational engineering, computational social science, computational humanities and computational medicine.

-Applicants must be enrolled in an accredited postgraduate degree programme at Carleton University, University of Ottawa, Queen's University or the Royal Military College of Canada.
-Deadlines for competitions will be posted on the HPCVL website www.hpcvl.org.
+Applicants must be enrolled in an accredited post-graduate degree programme at Carleton University, University of Ottawa, Queen's University or the Royal Military College of Canada.
+Deadlines for competitions will be posted on the HPCVL website.

-9.11 Canadian Forces Logistics Branch Medal of Academic Excellence in The MBA Programme
+9.11 Canadian Forces Logistics Branch Medal of Academic Excellence in the MBA Programme

-The Canadian Forces Logistics Branch Medal of Academic Excellence in the MBA Programme is awarded annually to the graduating student of the RMC MBA programme who has achieved the highest academic standing.
+The Canadian Forces Logistics Branch Medal of Academic Excellence in the MBA Programme is awarded annually to the graduating student of the RMCC MBA programme who has achieved the highest academic standing.
 (Spring)